MFA with Duo Frequently Asked Questions

 UCSB IT staff and UCPath have identified an issue after users sign in with single sign-on (SSO).
 Users see an "oops" error screen and can not access the UCPath dashboard:

 While the UCPath Center works to resolve this issue, users can open UCPath in a private or incognito browser window or click the "back" button to log in to UCPath again.

 Contact the IT Service Desk at (805) 893-5000 (x5000) or at ithelp.ucsb.edu immediately if your mobile device is lost or stolen, so they can lock your account until you get a new mobile device.

-If you have have one of your currently enrolled Duo devices with you, such as your old smartphone or if your new smartphone has the same phone number as your previous smartphone, follow the instructions on the Getting Started with MFA with Duo webpage or the instructions below.
+If you have one of your currently enrolled Duo devices with you, such as your old smartphone, or if your new smartphone has the same phone number as your previous smartphone, follow the Getting Started with MFA with Duo webpage or the instructions below.